JFK Airport to Manhattan transfer

 Transfer from JFK Airport to Manhattan is best arranged before you travel to New York.
 You can travel from JFK Airport to Manhattan by a taxi, bus, shuttle, subway or train.
 There are many options so you’ll always find one that suites your needs and budget whether you’re travelling alone or in a group.

 Legal yellow cabs (taxis) can be found in long queues at every terminal.
-A taxi ride from JFK Airport to Manhattan costs $52 and you will have to pay up to $8 for tolls and $0.80 for state tax.
+A taxi ride from JFK Airport to Manhattan costs $52 and you will have to pay up to $8 for tolls and $0.80 for state tax, plus a New York State Congestion Surcharge of $2.50 for all trips that pass through or end in Manhattan south of 96th Street.
 On weekdays between 16:00 and 20:00 a rush hour surcharge of $4.50 is calculated.
 In addition, it is customary to tip the driver $7 to $10.
 You will agree the total amount for the trip from the driver prior to boarding the taxi.
 One yellow cab fits three people with luggage.
 If you’re travel with four people or more, you can book your transfer here.

 Beware of taking a gypsy cab.
 Gypsy cab drivers sometimes wait for passengers in the Arrivals Hall, don’t use them!